zznidar/Zoom-quality-enhancer/README.md

 Increase received quality of speaker's camera

 ## Please note:
 This hack only works if your lecturer shares screen and camera video at the same time.
-His camera video (usually in the top-right corner of the screen) will have improved quality.
+Their camera video (usually in the top-right corner of the screen) will have improved quality.

 ## Usage
 By the time this extension becomes a reality, you can manually run the code for automatic quality enhancement.